 If you are an investor or have already moved out of the house, you are paying carrying costs while the house sits vacant.
 Most likely, you have a loan, and you are paying interest plus utilities, insurance, and opportunity cost.
 Opportunity costs are when you might miss out on a new deal because your money is tied up and you can’t buy anything else.
 It can cost $50, $100, or more a day to carry a vacant house with a loan on it.
-By trying to squeak out a few thousand dollars with a high price, you may be costing yourself thousands.
+By trying to squeak out a few thousand dollars at a high price, you may be costing yourself thousands.

 Should you use a real estate agent to sell a house?

 Real estate agents are expensive, but they are worth it.
 I am a real estate agent, and I may be biased, but there are only a few specific instances where I would try to sell a house without an agent.
 I am looking to buy some commercial properties, which I am not an expert in.
 Even though I am an agent, I am hiring another agent to represent me because of the experience they have in commercial.
 I also pay another agent who is representing the buyers on most of the houses I sell.
 There are many reasons to use an agent:

 Real estate agents use the MLS to sell houses, which you need to sell your house for the most money.
 Most buyers looking for houses depend on an agent to find them a house, and if your house is not in MLS, there is little chance an agent will find it.
 You can use a cheap limited service company to list your house in MLS, and you will save some money in some states (in Colorado limited service listings are not legal).
 You will still have to pay the real estate agent representing the buyer, and you will have no representation, while the buyer does.
 It is never a good thing to go into a deal without professional representation when the other party does.